shopware/docs/guides/plugins/apps/content/cms/add-custom-cms-blocks.md

 Due to technical limitations it's not possible to use templating engines \(like Twig\) or preprocessors \(like Sass\) for rendering and styling the preview.
 {% endhint %}

-The Storefront representations of your custom blocks reside in the `Resources/views/storefront/block/` directory.
+The Storefront representations of your blocks reside in `Resources/views/storefront/block/`.

 ## Defining blocks

 As already mentioned above and similar to an app's `manifest.xml`, CMS blocks also require some definition done in the `cms.xml`.
-In our example we will define a custom CMS block that will extend the default block `image-text` and reverse its elements:
+In this example we will define a custom CMS block that will extend the default block `image-text` and reverse its elements:

 {% code title="<app root>/Resources/cms.xml" %}
 ```xml